 Every year the Department of Education publishes a new list of prescribed texts and teachers make a selection from this list.
 The items listed below have been selected from the prescribed lists.

-Single Text Macbeth (Higher Level) The Great Gatsby (Ordinary Level)
+Single Text King Lear (Higher Level) Philadelphia Here I Come (Ordinary Level)

 Students complete a close reading of this text using a range of critical thinking skills and respond in writing.